inverno-io/inverno-mods/inverno-web-server/README.md

 };
 ```

 Conversion of a multipart form data request body is also supported, the payload of each part being decoded independently based on the content type of the part.
-For instance we can upload multiple books in multiple files in a `multipart/form-data` request and decode them on the fly as follows:
+For instance, we can upload multiple books in multiple files in a `multipart/form-data` request and decode them on the fly as follows:

 ```java
 ExchangeHandler<ExchangeContext, WebExchange<ExchangeContext>> handler = exchange -> {